kasunvimu8/BinEX/README.md

 * PythonTestBed.java file is there to run the script using java.(usefull for web applications).
 If it doesn't need (for normal run), make

       testBedEnable = 0

+* for degugging perposes it is possible to enbale progressbar

+      progressBarEnable = 1